Quantum Tokens for Digital Signatures: The One-time Scheme

-This definition differs from the VBB property given in Barak et al.\cite{barak12on} in several ways: \begin{itemize} \item We require security against a QPT adversary, not a PPT adversary. \item We require security even when the adversary has access to auxiliary input states, and furthermore, that auxiliary input state depends on the circuit $C$, see \cite{goldwasser05impossibility,bitansky14impossibility}.
-We need security with \emph{dependent} auxiliary input because the adversary may have copies of the quantum singing token, which depends on the circuit. \item We require computational indistinguishability between the distributions that the adversary and the simulator generate.
+This definition differs from the VBB property given in Barak et al.\cite{barak12on} in several ways: \begin{itemize} \item We need security against a QPT adversary, while theirs is against a PPT adversary. \item We need security even when the adversary has access to auxiliary input states, and furthermore, that auxiliary input state depends on the circuit $C$, see \cite{goldwasser05impossibility,bitansky14impossibility}.
+We need security with \emph{dependent} auxiliary input because the adversary have a quantum singing token, which depends on the circuit. \item We require computational indistinguishability between the distributions that the adversary and the simulator generate.
 The main impossibility results in~\cite{barak12on} assumed a weaker notion of security, in which the output of the adversary is a bit (thus, the goal of the simulator is learning a predicate). \end{itemize}

 We note that our security proof holds even if the VBB property holds only for a random circuit in $\mathfrak{F}$.